thomaspayton/CSHARP-QA/README.md

 catergory of options to pick through by the user

-Q: What is a nullable type and what purpose does it serve?
+Q: What is a nullable type and what purpose does it serve? nullable types are a feature of the type system of some programming languages which allow the value to be set to the special value NULL instead of the usual possible values of the data type.

 Q: What is an enumeration?
+An enumeration is a set of named integer constants.
+An enumerated type is declared using the enum keyword

 Q: What is inheritance?
+is the ability to create a class that inherits attributes and behaviors from an existing class.

 Q: Is multiple inheritance supported?
 Q: What is the purpose of as operator?
 Q: What is the difference between a struct and a class?